Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Sampled Feedback

-Thus, the pair \( (x, (\sqrt{1 + \lambda})y) \) satisfies the equality constraints.
+\paragraph{Rescaled Pairs} For a given matrix \( \pphi \neq 0 \), a sampled input \( x \sim \mathcal{D}_{\mathcal{V}} \) is almost never orthogonal, i.e., almost surely \( \pphi x \neq 0 \).
+This property can be utilized to rescale an input and construct pairs that satisfy equality constraints.
+Specifically, there exist scalars \( \gamma, \lambda > 0 \) such that (assuming without loss of generality \( x^{\top}\pphi x > y^{\top}\pphi y \)), Thus, the pair \( (x, (\sqrt{1 + \lambda})y) \) satisfies the equality constraints.
 With this understanding, we reformulate \algoref{alg: main} into \algoref{alg: randmaha}.
 In this section, we analyze the feedback complexity in terms of the minimum number of sampled activations required for the agent to construct an effective feedback set achieving feature equivalence which is illustrated in \figref{fig: monosparse}.
 Our first result establishes complexity bounds for general activations (without sparsity constraints) sampled from a Lebesgue distribution, with the complete proof provided in \appref{app: samplegeneral}.

 \begin{theorem}[General Sampled Activations] Consider a representation space \( \mathcal{V} \subseteq \mathbb{R}^p \).
 Assume that the agent receives activations sampled i.i.d from a Lebesgue distribution \( \mathcal{D}_{\mathcal{V}} \).
 Then, for any target feature matrix \( \pphi^* \in \mathcal{M}_{\sf{F}} \), with a tight bound of \( n = \Theta\left(\frac{p(p+1)}{2}\right) \) on the feedback complexity, the oblivious learner (almost surely) learns \( \pphi^* \) up to feature equivalence using the feedback set \( \mathcal{F}(\mathcal{V}_n,\pphi^*) \), i.e.,